intel/ccloudvm/README.md

 Then simply type

 ```
-go get github.com/ciao-project/ciao/testutil/ciao-down
+go get github.com/intel/ccloudvm
-$GOPATH/bin/ciao-down create xenial
+$GOPATH/bin/ccloudvm create xenial
 ```

-to create a new Ubuntu 16.04 VM.  ciao-down will install some needed dependencies on your local PC such as qemu and xorriso.
+to create a new Ubuntu 16.04 VM.  ccloudvm will install some needed dependencies on your local PC such as qemu and xorriso.
 It will then download an Ubuntu Cloud Image and create a VM based on this image.
 It will boot the VM, create an account for you, with the same